s4y/team/README.md

 After
 ```

-Calls blocks by default.
+Calls block by default.
 The `A()` macro runs its contents in a new context and returns control to the caller when it finishes or blocks.

-`twait` creates a rendezvous in the current scope.
+`await` creates a rendezvous in the current scope.
 When you leave the scope, the rendezvous' destructor blocks until all of the tasks you spawned finish.

 Status: Pretty immature, about a week in.